Skip to main content

 import React from 'react';

-export default class HomeView extends AbstractComponent {
+export class HomeView extends AbstractComponent {

 static get contextType() {